conkiztador/snort_log_parser/README.md

 * Make the output neater and easier to read
 * Add graphical data visualisation
 * Finish incomplete unit tests
-* Add automatic parsing of output from `last` command for selection of IP address.
-This will also require adding a date range for which we are interested in the IP address.
 * Add parsing of KML location data